 I can hear myself breathing, living, in time with the rhythm of the sea and the earth.

 I wanted to share a video I made underwater.
 I made it recently during a visit back to my childhood home on the south coast, in what I now know to be Dharawal and Elouera Country.
-Underwater – as you will see in my video, particular towards the end – organisms dance with light and water.
+As you will see in my video, particular towards the end, underwater organisms dance with light and water.
 So much of what is synesthesia for me everyday is just the way of things underwater.

 I feel like my mind-scape has suddenly become the living land-scape!